thmsdnnr/drawfulfun/README.md

 [X] Shape mode
 [X] Image gallery
 [X] Time of login: e.g., "Welcome back! you were last here on . . ."
+[X] Turn off the randomness
+[X] Destination-in tends to crash the app.
+[X] Better tool display (hoverable div perhaps relative positioned to the right border of the canvas) [X] Save file modal pop in middle of canvas, ask for name to save.
+[X] -> Leave Fs naming the same.
+The Db just maps names for a user's files to a unique ID [X] -> In Db AND Fs, map "user" file name to a unique imgSrc so two files can have the same (imgName) without conflicts

 #NOTES
 http://www.nodebeginner.org/#javascript-and-nodejs